-- INTJs are logical thinkers who value objective and reasonable information.
+- INTJ people are logical thinkers who value objective and reasonable information.

 - INTJ tend to analyze every information and fact and look for meaning in everything they see or hear,

-- INTJ see things as a complex network of people and events that must be analyzed and predicted.
+- INTJ sees things as a complex network of people and events that must be analyzed and predicted.

 - They apply creativity in whatever they do, often surpassing everyone’s expectations.